 Compiled by the Road Trip Alberta team

 If there was ever a time to camp in Alberta, then the summer of 2020 is that time.
-With COVID-19 continuing to hamper travel plans and keeping the vast majority of residents within their own borders, Alberta residents are turning to the open land around them and imagining the possibilities.
-RV rentals in Alberta are up, and we can only imagine what the sale of tents and other camping equipment is like.
+The vast majority of residents are travelling within their own borders, and Alberta residents are turning to the open land around them.
+RV rentals in Alberta are way up, and we can only imagine what the sale of tents and other camping equipment is like.
 And with camping spots also being snatched up around the province, now is the time to consider Alberta crown land camping.

 What is Alberta Crown Land Camping?

 Beyond the public and private sites across the province that you can camp in for a fee, Alberta residents are also able to peg their tent or drive an RV onto public (aka “crown”) land.
-It is also commonly known as “backcountry” camping or “random” camping.
+It is also commonly known as “backcountry” camping, “random” camping or “boondocking”.

 Roughly 60% of Alberta’s land is not privately owned; while most of this open land exists in the northern half of the province, crown land can be found all over.
 And if you want to take advantage of camping on public land, not only do you benefit by not paying a site fee, but if you’re lucky, you’ll also find a beautiful slice of nature that you can enjoy all to yourself.